 Medical Student Education

-The Department of Medicine plays a central role In educating students throughout the four-year BUSM curriculum.
+The Department of Medicine plays a central role in educating students throughout the four-year BUSM curriculum.
 Medicine faculty promote the development of foundational communications and physical diagnosis skills while providing much of the instruction in Introduction to Clinical Medicine 1 and 2.
-The department also delivers the Diagnosis and Therapeutic Course in year 2 that provides a strong conceptual approach and knowledge necessary to ready students for clinical work.
+The department also provides leadership in the Diagnosis and Therapeutic Course in year 2 that provides a strong conceptual approach and knowledge necessary to ready students for clinical work.

 During the Medicine 1 Clerkship taken during year 3, students learn clinical medicine while working side-by-side with residents and faculty in providing care to a cohort of inpatients.
 A key principle that guides student learning throughout the department’s offerings is to provide graduated responsibility with supervision.
 Medicine 1 introduces the clinical tools and perspectives of the internist that are appropriate to the “undifferentiated” medical student.
 This learning experience is complemented by a unique enrichment in which students also work closely in small groups with a Clerkship Director and hone essential clinical skills (including intermediate-level communications skills, physical diagnosis, and clinical reasoning).